acrolinx/helm/resources/core-platform/helm/chart/README.md

 Acrolinx will deliver a new Helm chart for every Standard Stack Acrolinx Platform version.

-### Sanity Check
+### Get Status Information

-After the installation or upgrade wait for a while.
+After an installation or upgrade you might need to wait a while for the Core Platform to start.
-Depending on how many images need to be pulled, it may take several minutes for the Core Platform to start.
+The length of your wait will depend on the number of images need to be pulled.
 ```shell
 kubectl wait coreplatform acrolinx  --for condition=Ready --timeout=10m -n acrolinx
 ```